hurricane-response/response-theme/Contributing.md

 `watch` watches both `assets/css/_inc` directory to check for CSS changes as well as Jekyll file changes and rebuilds the appopriate files.

-**A note about the CSS** All CSS is in the `_inc` directory as plain CSS.
+**A note about the CSS** All CSS is in the `_inc` directory is plain CSS.
 Current browser support for variables is strong, but we use PostCSS to fill in browser compatibility.
 PostCSS also compiles `assets/css/_inc/main.css` into `assets/css/main.css`.
 You should never need to edit `assets/css/main.css` file directly.

 Reminder that this is a [Jekyll theme](https://jekyllrb.com/docs/themes/), not a stand alone site.

-We optimized the build tools to both allow customization by the individual response sites by overriding `main.css` locally as well as is.
+We optimized the build tools in this project with three goals:

+* quick deploy.
+* provide an out-of-the-box experience when using the theme as is.
+* allow overriding `main.css` in the individual response site for event specific customizations.

 ## Where to start?